 Synthetic Hair Extensions Cost

 One of the main reasons why women choose synthetic hair over Remy is the price.
 You can buy bundles of synthetic hair for as low as a couple of bucks on eBay.
-However, just imagine how low-quality this hair must be in order to be sold for such a low price.
+However, just imagine how low-quality this hair must be to be sold for such a low price.

 Price Range: $2 to $45+

 Remy Human Extensions Cost

 Remy extensions are usually a bit pricier than others, but that is due to the complicated manufacturing process that ensures the highest quality.
 As with all other products, high-quality and high price go hand in hand.
 But if you consider how long Remy extensions last, the price ends up being affordable.

 For example, AiryHair’s extensions (that are made of 100% real Remy human hair) start only at around $20.
 Why so cheap?
 These are manufacturer prices, with special subsidies from the government and without any third-party profits.
 So, the main advantage that synthetic hair has had is price, which is no longer the case.

 Price Range: $20 to $1,000+

 The average price of synthetic hair extensions is $25 for a 20-inch weft while Remy hair extensions will net you around $50 to $75 for the same weight.

 Although synthetic strands might be cheaper, you would have to buy new ones more frequently.
 In the end, you will pay a lot of money for extensions that are of far inferior quality.
 That’s why we always recommend that you invest in Remy hair, it pays off in the long run.